-As a holding company, the payment of any dividends by the Company will be significantly dependent on dividends and other payments received by the Company from its subsidiaries, including the Bank, which is subject to various regulatory and contractual restrictions on the payment of dividends and other payments to the Company.
-See "Risk Factors--Limited Sources for Dividends on Common Stock, Payment of Indebtedness and Funding of Non-Banking Activities."
+As a holding company, the payment of any dividends by the Company will be significantly dependent on dividends and other payments received by the Company from its subsidiaries, including the Bank.
+For a description of limitations on the ability of the Company to pay dividends on the Common Stock and on the ability of the Bank to pay dividends on its capital stock to the Company, see "Risk Factors--Limited Sources for Dividends on Common Stock, Payment of Indebtedness and Funding of Non-Banking Activities" and "Regulation--The Bank--Restriction on Capital Distributions."